CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (a) Examinations shall be conducted and graded under the supervision of a representative of the Board.

 (c) Applicants shall not cheat or attempt to cheat on an examination by any means, including both giving and receiving assistance, and shall not communicate in any manner for any purpose other than with an examination supervisor during an examination.
 Applicants shall not deliberately disrupt the quiet and orderly administration of an examination in any manner.
-Violation of this Paragraph is cause for dismissal from the examination, invalidation of examinations scores, denial of certification and revocation of certification if the person is certified.
+Violation of this Paragraph is cause for dismissal from the examination, invalidation of examination scores, denial of certification and revocation of certification if the person is certified.

 History Note: Authority G.S.
 90A-72; 90A-74; 90A-77; 90A-81;